PhantomInsights/mexican-government-report/README.md

 *Note: This script takes a few minutes to complete, you will also need a few gigabytes of RAM to properly run it, feel free to skip it and use the csv files in the data folder.*

-Once everything is loaded we will just save the results into csv files.
+Once everything is loaded, we will just save the results into csv files.

 ### Text Tokens